haobinnan/shim-review/README.md

 - Name: Liu jia
 - Position: Managing Director
 - Email address: liusirjiayou@126.com
+- PGP key fingerprint: 8f1cbc231e3f09bb285821ba90dc2d87569e7070

-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community: https://pgp.mit.edu/pks/lookup?op=get&search=0x90DC2D87569E7070
+(Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

 -------------------------------------------------------------------------------
 Please create your shim binaries starting with the 15.4 shim release tar file: